India’s Energy Transition: The Role of Green Hydrogen

 Infrastructure Gaps and Production Costs

 One of the biggest hurdles for hydrogen production in India is the lack of infrastructure, including pipelines, refueling stations, and storage facilities.
-Additionally, the high cost of electrolyzers and renewable energy integration adds to the production expenses.
+Moreover, the electrolyzer is very expensive and the cost of integrating renewable energy in the production process compounds this cost.

 Policy Hurdles and Financial Constraints